 Progressive Pulmonary Fibrosis

-The aim of the progressive pulmonary fibrosis PSP is to identify the unanswered questions about progressive pulmonary fibrosis, from patient, carer and clinical perspectives, and then prioritise those that patients, carers and clinicians agree are the most important for research to address.
-The scope includes questions about diagnosis, and also treatment and management of the disease (daily living at every stage) before and after the diagnosis.
+The aim of the progressive pulmonary fibrosis PSP was to identify the unanswered questions about progressive pulmonary fibrosis, from patient, carer and clinical perspectives, and then prioritise those that patients, carers and clinicians agree are the most important for research to address.
+The scope included questions about diagnosis, and also treatment and management of the disease (daily living at every stage) before and after the diagnosis.

 The image below shows the PSP Steering Group at their first meeting on 22 October 2020.